-omnifocus:///task/nGSe83xr2tE), or any other link.
+omnifocus:///task/nGSe83xr2tE), or any other address for that matter.

 When you double-click/tap on a Hook file in the Finder, Hook parses the address, and makes a system call to open the linked item.